What Is The Best Sunscreen For Dark Skin?

 All Babo Botanicals sunscreen products are mineral sunscreens free from nasty ingredients.
 From our Baby Skin Mineral Sunscreen for the little ones to our Sheer Mineral Sunscreen Lotion for the whole family, you’ll find only natural ingredients.

-Better yet, all of our sunscreen products are fragrance-free, hypoallergenic, and water-resistant for up to 80 minutes.
+Better yet, all of our sunscreen products are fragrance-free, dermatologist tested, and water-resistant for up to 80 minutes.
 What more could you ask for!

 Opt For Broad-Spectrum Sunscreen

 You’ve likely heard the term “broad-spectrum” before, but what does it actually mean?

 Broad-spectrum sunscreen is sunscreen that protects from both UVA and UVB rays.
 While UVA rays are the ones that cause premature aging, UVB rays are generally the culprits of sunburn, so it’s crucial to be protected against both types.